How to Use a Proxy With Selenium in Python (2024)

 A proxy acts as an intermediary between a client and a server.
 Through it, the client makes requests to other servers anonymously and securely and avoids geographical restrictions.

-Headless browsers support proxy servers like HTTP clients.
-A Selenium proxy helps protect your IP address and avoid blocks when visiting websites.
+Headless browsers can be configured to use proxy servers like HTTP clients.
+A proxy helps protect your IP address and avoid blocks when scraping protected websites, like Amazon, with Selenium.

 Output